 North Westerly Cloud Formation

 I grabbed my GoPro and set it up to time-lapse the scene, you can just see it in the photo above.
 I then took the 5 photo stitch panorama above with my 5D.
-After shooting the first image, I went to a pond in the next paddock to get a bit of foreground interest.
-This image is also a 5 image panorama.

 North Westerly Cloud Formation with pond